-The stakeholders have been characterized in terms of their importance and influence on the strategic direction and the coordination of geothermal RDD&I.

-The main target audiences of the Communication plan are therefore:
+The stakeholders have been characterized in terms of their importance and influence on the strategic direction and the coordination of geothermal RDD&I. The main target audiences of the Communication plan are therefore:

-- 1. Political stakeholders of the EU; especially the EU Commission and the Directorate-General (DG) for Energy - 2.
+- 1. Political Stakeholders of the EU; especially the EU Commission and the Directorate-General (DG) for Energy - 2.
 Partners of the Geothermal ERA-NET (National program owners / funding agencies) - 3.
 Program owners / Funding agencies of Non-ERA-NET EU countries and non-European countries with significant geothermal RDD&I programs - 4.
 National members of the SET-Plan Steering Group - 5.
 European Geothermal Industry Associations (EGEC, GEOELEC-Platform, Geothermal Technology Panel of the RHC-Platform) - 6.
-EERA JPGE Joint Programme on Geothermal Energy
+EERA JPGE Joint Program on Geothermal Energy

-The principal stakeholders need to be convinced that cooperation and a mutual opening up of research programs is highly beneficial, enabling higher productivity and optimal use of national resources to promote the uptake of geothermal energy.
-It is elementary to provide consistent messages on the benefits of European collaboration via the ERA-NET instrument.
-12 Key messages have been developed to achieve the goals of the communication plan.
+12 Key messages have been developed.
 They demonstrate in simple language phrases the value, benefits and strength of concerted transnational research and innovation.
-The messages provided will lead decision makers to favour European cooperation by way of demonstrating the added value from such cooperation.
 The Geothermal ERA-NET has already developed some joint activities that exemplify the way key messages are being lived.